jkroepke/openvpn-auth-oauth2/.github/PULL_REQUEST_TEMPLATE.md

 **Special notes for your reviewer**:

+**Particularly user-facing changes**:

 **PR Readiness Checklist**:

 Complete these before marking the PR as `ready to review`:

+- [ ] The PR title has a summary of the changes
-- [ ] the `CHANGELOG.md` release notes have been updated to reflect any significant (and particularly user-facing) changes introduced by this PR
+- [ ] The PR body has a summary to reflect any significant (and particularly user-facing) changes introduced by this PR